mauricioscastro/kcdump/README.md

 `--prune` prunes targetDir/name/ after archiving. implies tgz option. if tgz option is not used it does nothing (default false)

-`--sgv, --split-group-version-kind` split groupVersion in separate files. when false: will force --sns, --split-namespaces=false, only accepts --format 'yaml' or 'json_lines', ignores --tgz and a big file is created with everything inside (default false)
+`--sgv, --split-group-version-kind` split groupVersion in separate files. when false: will force --sns=false, --split-namespaces=false, only accepts --format 'yaml' or 'json_lines', ignores --tgz and a big file is created with everything inside (default false)

 `--show-progress` show percentage completed in stdout